patrickwelfringer/project_guidelines/README.md

 - Avoid slang, as well as technical jargon.
 - It is useful to introduce *some* technical jargon though.

-## Requirements and Preparation
+## Requirements and preparation

-- Setup and Preparation should be minimal per project
+- Setup and preparation should be minimal per project
 - Minimal installation and software dependencies
 - Avoid per project resources if possible